Shipping Visual Studio Extensions

-After you’ve published your extension, there will come a time when you need to update it.
-To find out how to update an extension that has been published on the Visual Studio Gallery, see How to: Update an Extension.
+After you've published your extension, there will come a time when you need to update it.
+To find out how to update an extension that has been published on the Visual Studio Marketplace, see How to: Update an Extension.

 You can set your extension to support multiple versions of Visual Studio.
 For more information, see Supporting Multiple Versions of Visual Studio.

 |Getting Started with the VSIX Project Template||Explains how to use the VSIX project template to install a custom project template.|

 |Anatomy of a VSIX Package||Describes the components of a VSIX package.|